 Tool Name Outline and Purpose of Use SATA Bus Monitor (PC and dedicated device) See Table 7-1 for configuration.
 Monitor the data in SATA bus for connecting the internal HDD in the MFD, and check the data to be written to the internal HDD, and also read out the data written in the internal HDD.
-Protocol Analyzer (Wireshark Version 1.10.6) Monitor the communication data on the internal network, and confirm that the encryption communication protocol is IPsec, TLS, or SNMPv3 as specified.
-Mailer (Microsoft Windows Live Mail 2011) Transmit E-mails with the TOE via Mail server, and confirm that the encryption and signature by S/MIME are as specified.
+Protocol Analyzer (Wireshark Version 1.10.6) Monitor the communication data on the internal network, and confirm that the encryption communication protocol is IPsec or TLS as specified.
 HTTP debugger (Fiddler 2.4.7.1) A tool to mediate the communication between a Web browser (client PC) and a Web server (MFD) and to refer to and change the data communicated between them.
 Debug Serial and Interface Converter See Table 7-1 for configuration.
 Read out the data written on the internal HDD and check the contents.
-Nmap Ver.6.46 A tool to detect available network service ports.
+Nmap Version 7.70 A tool to detect available network service ports.